 In Part 3, we looked at the configuration phase of the automation blueprint.

-In this step, we configure all the settings that affect your site’s ability to generate traffic automatically …
+Here, we configure all the settings (hosting, internal and external) that can affect your website’s traffic-getting ability …

-(In Part 3 you will configure all the settings (hosting, internal and external) that affect your website’s traffic-getting ability)
+(In Part 3 we show you how to configure all the settings that can affect your website’s ability to generate traffic automatically)

-Why It Makes Sense To Automate Your Traffic-Getting Process
+Why Automating Your Traffic-Getting Process Makes Sense

-A study of small businesses done in 2012 by email and social media marketing company, found that:
+Marketing research done in 2012 by email and social media marketing company Vertical Response found that:

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. YouTube, Twitter, Pinterest, etc.) while ignoring the benefits of building content on your own domain?
+- Should you invest so much time and effort building assets on sites that you ultimately have no control over (e.g. Facebook, LinkedIn, Tumblr, etc.) while neglecting your own website?

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-Why not choose this approach instead …
+Why not do this instead …